China announces danger regime due to plague outbreak: is there a threat of a new pandemic

 In the Bayan-Nur district, the third (out of four possible) levels of the notification regime has been introduced, in which the issues of epidemiological safety of citizens are coordinated at the level of local authorities.
 The central government is connected only at the first, highest, level.

 A Level 3 warning that prohibits the hunting and eating of animals that may carry the plague and encourages the public to report suspicious cases was put in place before the end of the year, writes Air force.

 Earlier reports of the bubonic plague in western Mongolia were reported.
 In the region where two cases of the disease were registered, quarantine was introduced, the entry of vehicles into the region, as well as the exit, were temporarily suspended.

 What is the bubonic plague?

-The bubonic plague caused by a bacterial infection caused one of the deadliest epidemics in the history of mankind - the Black Death - in the 50th century, about XNUMX million people died in Africa, Asia and Europe.
+The bubonic plague, caused by a bacterial infection, caused one of the deadliest epidemics in human history - the Black Death - in the 50th century, about XNUMX million people died in Africa, Asia and Europe.

 Since then there have been several major outbreaks.
 During the Great Plague of 1665, about a fifth of the population of London died, and more than 12 million people died in outbreaks in the XNUMXth century in China and India.

 But these days, plague can be treated with antibiotics.
 If untreated, the disease, which is usually transmitted from animals to a person with fleas, has a mortality rate of 30-60%.